takara9/REST_Sample_Python/README.md

 $ bx cf push
 ~~~

-* Copy urls of pyCalcxx line from the resutls of folowing command
+* Copy URL of pyCalcxx line from the resutls of folowing command

 ~~~
 $ bx cf apps